MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ### Verification that the Data Represents a Time Series

-Let's make sure that the data is correctly recognized: the `Date` column should be of type `date`, and the numerical indicators should be of type `integer` or `numeric`
+In order to ensure the correctness of data recognition the **Date** column should be of type `Date` while the numerical indicators should be of type `integer`, `numeric` or any other appropriate data type representing numerical values

 ```r
 str(stock)